 Devuan Jessie (beta) on a Raspberry Pi 2 as LAN router with WiFi uplink.

-to mail clients on the LAN.
+Featuring dnsmasq, openntpd and the simple webfsd HTTP server.
+As I don't need a full-grown mail server on the LAN, exim4-daemon-light is configured to only deliver local mail, which will be served by dovecot-imapd to mail clients on the LAN.
 Finally, the RPi's underclocking capabilities will be enabled to save idle CPU cycles.

-Image used: devuan_jessie_1.0.0-beta_armhf_raspi2.img.xz
+Image used: devuan_jessie_1.0.0-beta_armhf_raspi2.img.xz from files.devuan.org.

 Basic setup

-the image to an SD card and boot the Pi with connected WiFi adapter and ethernet.
-Connect via wired LAN, login with ssh
+xzcat the image to an SD card and boot the Pi with connected WiFi adapter and ethernet.
+Connect via wired LAN, login with ssh (root:toor) and adjust the defaults with the command raspi-config.
+Create an unprivileged user "piuser" and change the root password:

 $ adduser piuser